Elijah-karori/blog-with-comment-app/_posts/majorana.md

+---
 title: "Microsoft's Majorana 1: The Future of Quantum Computing Unveiled"
+excerpt: "microsoft the new age of computing or  "
+date: "2025-02-24"
+---

+Microsoft's new quantum chip, Majorana 1, powered by topological qubits

 description: "Discover Microsoft's new quantum chip, Majorana 1, powered by topological qubits.
 Learn how it revolutionizes computing, its applications, and future impact."keywords: "Microsoft quantum chip, Majorana 1, topological qubits, quantum computing, quantum breakthroughs"author: "Tech Insights"date: "2025-02-24"